cvee/cvee.github.com/source/_posts/2011-12-05-configuring-mongodb-on-ubuntu.markdown

 Installation via the 10gen repository requires one command to download, install and automatically start MongoDB.

     sudo apt-get -y install mongodb-10gen

+## Installation Script

+So you've made this far through the tutorial and are thinking, "That's a lot of steps!".
+To simplify things I've created a shell script to automatically install MongoDB.
+Download and run the shell script using the following command:

+    wget -q -O - https://raw.github.com/cvee/ubuntu-env/master/install-mongodb.sh | sudo sh

 # Generic Linux Binaries